 These results help to provide some context for understanding the estimated VMT reduction gap between the 2018 RTP and regional climate targets discussed in the previous section.
 The estimated gap of 1.8 miles per person per day is roughly the same amount that regional VMT declined between 1997 and 2002 or 2007 and 2013, which are two of the periods when VMT declined the most during the past 30 years.
-This suggests that closing such a gap is feasible, even during a period of economic growth such as 1997-2002 (all things being equial, VMT tends to increase as the economy grows), but it requires a deliberate and coordinated effort.
+This suggests that closing such a gap is feasible, even during a period of economic growth such as 1997-2002 (all things being equal, VMT tends to increase as the economy grows), but it requires a deliberate and coordinated effort.

-Figure 4.36 shows how estimated household-based VMT per capita from Metro's travel model varies across the region.
-Though these are estimates, they highlight relative differences in VMT per capita based on nearby land uses and transportation options.
+Figure 4.38 shows how estimated household-based VMT per capita from Metro's travel model varies across the region.
+Though these are estimates, they highlight relative differences in VMT per capita based on the mix and density of nearby land uses and availability of transportation options.